 - Tags: (optional) Add Tags to organize your Default Fields and other items in Pardot.

 Note: In the event that a value in Pardot or in the CRM is blank or empty, the system with any value for the field will overwrite the blank value in the connected system by default.
-For example, if there’s a field in Pardot that’s not set to “Overwrite value in CRM” and the value is blank in your CRM but there’s a value in Pardot, the value from Pardot will sync over and overwrite the blank value in your CRM.
 You can use automation rules in Pardot to clear values for fields and prevent Pardot data from syncing up to fill blank values in your CRM.

 - Type: You may choose from the following options: